-To date, I don't think I've met a school that doesn't want to increase the likelihood of a purchase with their marketing, nor one that doesn't already recognise that this is achieved through greater engagement.
-However what schools all too often fail to realise, is that the most effective way of them doing that is through delivering relevant, customised digital experiences.
-Don't take our word for it, look back at the percentages above and arrive at your own conclusion.
+I don't think I've met a school that doesn't understand the power of greater engagement to drive more conversions.
+However, what schools all too often fail to realise, is that the most effective way of them doing that is through delivering relevant, customised digital experiences.
+Please don't take my word for it; look back at the percentages above and arrive at your own conclusion.

-If within an article like this you could place a sound effect, it would be the noise used for the wrong answer in family fortunes (you all know the noise).
+If you could place a sound effect within an article like this, it would be the noise used for the wrong answer in family fortunes (you all know the noise).
 And it would play directly after each of those statements.

-Firstly, the parents and students that choose your schools are the very people that make up those statistics above - they are real life people that live and breathe digital.
+Firstly, the parents and students that choose your schools are the people that make up those statistics above - they are real-life people who live and breathe digital.

-Secondly, 90%, yes nine zero percent of consumers are willing to share their behavioral data if in doing so that leads to a better experience.
-This can also be written the other way, in that 71% of consumers feel frustrated if their experience is impersonal.
-Yes, we're actually annoying people if we don't personalise their experience.
+Secondly, 90% (ninety percent!) of consumers are willing to share their behavioural data if doing so leads to a better experience.
+Said another way, 71% of consumers feel frustrated if their experience is impersonal.
+Yes, we're annoying people if we don't personalise their experience.

 - 51% of marketers say that personalisation is their number one priority